 - electricity used by the plant to generate heat;

 - electrical input into any supplementary electric heater controlled by the same control system as the heat pump; and

 - electrical input into any immersion heater for a domestic hot water cylinder where the immersion heater is controlled by the same control system as the heat pump.

-This will need to be added on your MCS Certificate.
+This will need to be added to the customer’s MCS Certificate.
 For full details and examples, please read our Essential Guide to Metering.

 Note: If there are multiple supplementary or immersion heaters controlled by the same control system as the heat pump, a single meter can be installed to record the total combined electrical input; or, each heater can be metered separately.
-Metering input to each heater separately could help identifying if there is an issue with an individual immersion heater/supplementary heater.
+Metering input to each heater separately could help monitor the efficiency of the heat pump and identify if there is an issue with an individual immersion heater/supplementary heate